Frank T. Bow: Death

-In 1972, Bow announced his retirement from Congress and was set to become the next U.S. Ambassador to Panama after his congressional term ended having been confirmed September 8, but died of heart failure at Bethesda Naval Hospital on November 13, 1972, before he was sworn in.
-He was buried at West Lawn Cemetery.
+In 1972, Bow announced his retirement from Congress and was set to become the next U.S. ambassador to Panama after his congressional term ended, having been confirmed by the U.S. Senate on September 8, but died of heart failure at Bethesda Naval Hospital on November 13, 1972, before he was sworn in.
+He was buried at West Lawn Cemetery in Canton.